cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 ---
 title: "Accounts"
-order: 4
+order: 3
-description: Accounts, addresses and keys in Cosmos.
+description: Discover how accounts, addresses, keys, and keyrings relate to each other
+tag:
 ---

 # Accounts